Find outlines by Subject code

 at

-Examines pharmacological concepts and nursing practices required to safely care for clients in need of pharmacological treatments.
-General principles of pharmacology, drugs actions at the physiological level, common drug classifications, pharmacotherapeutics, principles of medication preparation and administration including drug calculations, and related CNO national competencies are studied.
+Examines pharmacological concepts and nursing practices required to safely care for patients in need of pharmacological treatments.
+General principles of pharmacology, drugs actions at the physiological level, common drug classifications, pharmacotherapeutics, principles of medication preparation and administration including drug calculations, and related College of Nurses of Ontario (CNO) standards of practice are studied.
 This course provides the student with the opportunity to develop calculation skills necessary for the safe administration of medications.
-Emphasis is on caring for clients on drug therapy, interactions of drugs, psycho/social aspects of drug use, legal control over drugs and health teaching.
-This course builds on knowledge from previous courses, such as anatomy and physiology and pathophysiology to develop understanding of the therapeutic and adverse effects of drugs on the body.
+Emphasis is on caring for patients on drug therapy, interactions of drugs, psycho/social aspects of drug use, legal control over drugs, and health teaching.
+This course builds on knowledge from previous courses, such as anatomy and physiology and pathophysiology to develop an understanding of the therapeutic and adverse effects of drugs on the body.
 Knowledge from clinical practice and medication administration practice in the nursing resource centre will be concurrent with this course.
-This course prepares the student for self directed learning in relation to the individual medications prescribed for their clients and the implications for nursing practice.
+This course prepares the student for self-directed learning in relation to the individual medications prescribed for their patients and the implications for nursing practice.

 at

-Complex Nursing Skills and Health Assessment IIExpands on nursing skills and health assessment skills developed in Year 1.
-The classroom and lab components will provide students with an opportunity to integrate theory and practice complex nursing skills and health assessment skills necessary to provide holistic, culturally and developmentally appropriate care.
+NUR310 expands on the nursing and health assessment skills developed in Year 1.
+The classroom and lab components provide students with an opportunity to integrate theory and practice complex nursing skills and health assessment skills necessary to provide holistic, culturally, and developmentally appropriate care.
 Students will develop focused assessment skills related to the physical, psychosocial and spiritual aspects of the individual.
-Students will pracitce complex health assessment skills and their related application to nursing using relevant technology.
-Laboratory opportunities are provided to learn and practice complex nursing skills, such as medication administration, wound care, catheterization, enteral tube insertion and feeding.
+Students will practice complex health assessment skills and their related application to nursing using relevant technology.
+The concepts of holistic nursing practice, and cultural and developmental considerations will be included.
+Laboratory opportunities are provided to learn and practice complex nursing skills, such as medication administration, IV therapy, wound care, oxygen therapy, catheterization, enteral tube insertion and feeding.

 at